 Early Career Award

 The SNL Early Career Award (ECA) was established to honor researchers whose high quality of scientific work and academic citizenship exemplify the ideals of the Society.
-Two ECAs will be awarded each year at the annual meeting.
-Recipients will be selected from among nominations put forward by membership.
+One ECA is awarded each year at the annual meeting.
+The recipient is selected from among nominations put forward by the membership.

-To be eligible, an applicant must conduct research into the neurobiology of language, and have no more than 10 years of active research/teaching experience following completion of their PhD (not counting career interruptions).
-If there was no break in active research/teaching, for the upcoming 2019 award, the degree must have been awarded in or after 2009.
+To be eligible, an applicant must conduct research into the neurobiology of language and have no more than 10 years of active research/teaching experience following completion of their PhD (not counting career interruptions).
+If there was no break in active research/teaching, for the upcoming 2022 award, the degree must have been awarded in or after 2012.

-Nominations must be made by a current SNL member, and will be reviewed by an Award Committee consisting of SNL members.
+Nominations must be made by a current SNL member.
+They are reviewed by an Award Committee consisting of SNL members.
 Self-nominations are welcome.
 Members of the Award Committee and of the current SNL Board cannot serve as nominators.
+Nominees from previous years may be re-nominated, assuming the nominee is still eligible.

 Nominations should include: